Jennifer M. Feltman

 ARH 361: Late Medieval Art

-ARH 461: Special Topics in Medieval Art: Gothic Cathedrals
+ARH 461: Special Topics in Medieval Art (Topics include: Gothic Cathedrals; Medieval Sculpture; Arts of the Medieval Book)

 - “Charlemagne’s Sin, the Last Judgment, and the New Theology of Penance at Chartres.”
 Studies in Iconography 35 (2014): 121-64.